bravemugisha/unit2-2-hipaa/python_ai-gpt4o-analyser/README.md

 # Overview

-This folder contains a python file `main.py` that takes in a directory containing pdfs (`2-cases-database`) as well as a desired ouput csv such as `analyzed.csv`.
+This folder contains a python file `pdf_to_form_gpt_analysis.py` that takes in a directory containing pdfs (`2-cases-database`) as well as a desired ouput csv such as `analyzed.csv`.
 The python script extracts text from each pdf sends it to the Chat GPT 4o AI for analysis, which returns information to answer the [track 1 google form](https://docs.google.com/forms/d/e/1FAIpQLSevmluOaUvUwCzhtOB9WIomytK9J3z9F4k29kiWEs31o8Q4bg/viewform?pli=1&pli=1).
 At the end of the analysis, the python script outputs a csv with the desired name containing all the structured respones such as `analyzed.csv`.

 Usage (please replace information within square brackets [...] with your own information):

-`python3 main.py [/path/to/input/folder] [output-filename].csv false`
+`python3 pdf_to_form_gpt_analysis.py [/path/to/input/folder] [output-filename].csv`

-Example: `Python3 main.py /Users/name/Desktop/hippa_doc_analysis/2-cases-database analyzed.csv false`
+Example: `Python3 pdf_to_form_gpt_analysis.py /Users/name/Desktop/hippa_doc_analysis/2-cases-database analyzed.csv false`

 > It is important to set up an OpenAI api key to access the gpt-4o api
 > Please create a `.env` file in this directory, and add your OpenAI api key as follows: